![]() |

 The second panel at last week’s Dublin Web Summit featured Ray Nolan of Hostelworld, Breon Corcoran of Paddy Power and brand consultant Noel Toolin.

 They talked around the topic of creating a brand for your start-up.
-The main trust of their conversation focussed on elevating the audience’s thinking on brand beyond visual expression and into the realm of behaviour and culture.
-Along the same lines of conversations I have with my clients.
+The main trust of their conversation focused on elevating the audience’s thinking on brand beyond visual expression and into the realm of behaviour and culture.
+Very much along the same lines as the conversations I have with my clients.

 I captured this (paraphrased) bullet list of opinions and ideas.